-After downloading the installation file from the Norton web site and running the file, the first thing you see is the initialisation screen.
+After downloading the installation file from the Norton website and running the file, the first thing you see is the initialization screen.

-Next click Agree & Install to comply with the Norton License Agreement and have the choice to opt-in to the Norton Community.
+Next, click Agree & Install to comply with the Norton Licence Agreement and have the choice to opt in to the Norton Community.
 I opted out, but the choice is yours.

 My only issue with this is for more advanced users, some configuration choices are welcome during the installation process.
 This saves time finding specific settings after install.

 Click Explore to continue.

 After connecting to the Symantec Server, complete the Activation process by entering your e-mail address and click Next.

 Unfortunately, part of the Activation process is to set up a Norton online account.
 It asks you for your Name and Country; verification of your e-mail address and a password.

 The Norton Anti Virus Protection installation process was going so well!
 What is your take on setting up an account with Norton (or any other vendor) when trialling their product?